 • It’s not about following all the rules

-• It doesn’t happen because your mom believed or you any other relative (not even if your dad was king David).
+• It doesn’t happen because your mom believed or any other relative (not even if your dad was King David).

 But I Failed God So Many Times…